 Soldiers began plundering stores and homes for anything of value they could find.
 Frustrated, Howe issued a proclamation:

 “The commander-in-chief finding, notwithstanding former orders that have been given to forbid plundering, houses have been forced open and robbed, he is therefore under a necessity of declaring to the troops that the first soldier who is caught plundering will be hanged on the spot.”

 Washington, meanwhile, waited impatiently for the British to depart.
 Concerned that Howe might be stalling while reinforcements arrived, Washington ordered his troops to continue building fortifications.
-On March 17, however, the British finally made good on their plans and an armada of ships, loaded with more than 9,000 soldiers and more than 1,000 loyalists fleeing the town, made their way to sea.
+On March 17, however, the British finally made good on their plans.
+An armada of ships, loaded with more than 9,000 soldiers and more than 1,000 loyalists, made their way to sea.

 Dr. John Warren, whose brother Joseph had perished at Bunker Hill, made an assessment of the town after the British fled.

 “The houses I found to be considerably abused inside, where they had been inhabited by the common soldiery, but the external parts of the houses made a tolerable appearance.
 The streets were clean, and, upon the whole, the town looks much better that I expected.
 Several hundred houses were pulled down, but these were very old ones.”

 The story in Charlestown, which the British had burned, was different.
 Almost nothing still stood, Warren reported, save for an occasional wall or chimney.

 Other parts of Boston also bore the marks of the British occupation while under siege.

 The British had turned the Old South Church into a riding school for officers.
 They had dragged Deacon Hubbard’s ornate pew outside and converted it to a hog sty.
 The parsonage was pulled down and burned for fuel, as was the Old North Chapel, dating to 1677, the steeple of the West Church and Boston’s celebrated Liberty Tree.